COVID-19 and Disability Access (updated as of 08/02/2021)

 Is KOKUA open?

-At this time, the KOKUA office will remain closed to the public and will only be open for in-person exams.
-We are committed to doing our part to maximize student and staff safety.
-100% of prescreens, intake and regular appointments with KOKUA staff will continue to be via Zoom or by phone.
+The KOKUA office will be open during office hours.
+We continue to be committed to doing our part to maximize student and staff safety and will be reducing the total number of students and staff in-office and request compliance with social distancing expectations.
+Visitors to KOKUA will be asked to complete the LumiSight daily check-in and present the App upon entering the office.
+Face masks must be worn prior to entry and while remaining at KOKUA.
+Students are welcome to call or walk in to speak with our student reception staff during office hours.
+100% of intake and regular appointments with KOKUA full-time staff will continue to be via Zoom or by phone.
 KOKUA staff are also available via their respective email addresses.
-General questions can be sent to firstname.lastname@example.org.
+General questions can be sent to email@example.com.

 We gently ask for your grace, flexibility and understanding.
 KOKUA continues to serve a high volume of students and this has been compounded by the recent sweep of 2 of our staff positions.